HanLu-CA/HanLu-CA/README.md

 - 🔭 Currently working on projects involving distributed systems and exploring how machine learning can be integrated into these systems.
 - 🌱 Enhancing my knowledge of machine learning algorithms, data analytics, and their applications in real-world problems.
-- 💼 Seeking internship opportunities where I can apply my knowledge in distributed systems and machine learning.
+- 💼 Seeking NewGrad opportunities where I can apply my knowledge in distributed systems and machine learning.

 <!---